DFStewart/CarND-PID-Control-Project/README.md

 ![alt text][image5]

-Based on what I saw from the DError plots (Figure 6), D_error was the smallest and would require the largest gain in relation to the other two gains to have a significant effect.
+Based on what I saw from the D_Error plots (Figure 6), D_error was the smallest and would require the largest gain in relation to the other two gains to have a significant effect.
 I found that a large gain of around 1.5 seemed to dampen some of the vibration and improve the controllers predictive capability as well as allow the car to complete the course without going off.

 ![alt text][image6]